JasperZhang121/Vaults/Operating System/The Abstraction-The Process.md

 - This basic technique, known as time sharing of the CPU, allows users to run as many concurrent processes as they would like
 - the potential cost is performance, as each will run more slowly if the CPU(s) must be shared

+<span style="color:yellow">Process API:</span>
+- Create: must include some method to create new processes
+- Destroy: As there is an interface for process creation, systems also provide an interface to destroy processes forcefully
+- Wait: wait for a process to stop running
+- Miscellaneous Control: other controls that are possible
+- Status: get some status information